|Nutrition Facts (per serving)|

 Our favorite blue cheese to use in this blue cheese chicken recipe is the Italian blue cheese Gorgonzola.
 Gorgonzola has a very smooth, creamy texture that makes it perfect for sauces.

-To help soak up the creamy sauce, serve the blue cheese chicken over a plate of pasta, mashed potatoes, or sauteed greens.
+To help soak up the creamy sauce, serve the blue cheese chicken over a plate of pasta, mashed potatoes, or sautéed green.

-- Slice each chicken breast lengthwise through the middle, creating two thin chicken breasts from the original breast.
+Slice each chicken breast lengthwise through the middle, creating 2 thin chicken breasts from the original breast.

-- In an ovenproof saucepan, heat olive oil over medium heat.
-Sear the chicken, cooking three minutes on each side.
+In an ovenproof saucepan, heat olive oil over medium heat.
+Sear the chicken, cooking 3 minutes on each side.

 Types of Gorgonzola

-Gorgonzola Piccante (once called Naturale or Stagionato) has a firmer, denser texture, but one that is still very creamy.
-Gorgonzola Piccante has a more pronounced flavor, often described as spicy and sharp.
-It is typically aged between 6 to 12 months.
+Gorgonzola piccante (once called naturale or stagionato) has a firmer, denser texture, but one that is still very creamy.
+Gorgonzola piccante has a more pronounced flavor, often described as spicy and sharp.
+It is typically aged between six to 12 months.